Patrik1011/Musik-Samspil-Case/README.md

 # Musik Samspil

-A modern web application for managing music sessions built with Next.js and NestJS.
+A modern web application for managing music ensembles built with React and NestJS.

 ## Project Overview

 This project is a monorepo workspace containing:
-- Frontend: Next.js application with TypeScript and Tailwind CSS
+- Frontend: React application with TypeScript and Tailwind CSS
 - Backend: NestJS API with TypeScript

 ## Prerequisites